The Great Pacific Garbage Patch (GPGP) is the largest accumulation zone of ocean plastic waste in the world.

 2. 99 percent of all marine debris found in the GPGP is plastic;

-3. The GPGP contains over 1.8 trillion pieces of plastic, which equals 250 pieces for every human in the planet;
+3. The GPGP contains over 1.8 trillion pieces of plastic, which equals 250 pieces for every human on the planet;

 4. The total mass weighs 8,000 tons, the equivalent of 500 Jumbo Jets, and four to six times more than previous estimates;

-5. 92 percent of the mass is comprised of large plastic items;
+5. 92 percent of the mass is composed of large plastic items;

-6. From an absolute count perspective, only 6 percent of all plastic objects are larger than 5mm;
+6. From an absolute count perspective, only 6 percent of all plastic objects are larger than 5 millimeters;

 8. In 2015, the Ocean Cleanup project crossed the patch with 30 boats and collected 1.2 million plastic samples;